Costs, savings and maintenance

 - Solar tiles cost more than conventional panels.
 However, if you need roof repairs where roof tiles need replacing, PV solar tiles can offset the cost of roof tiles.

 If you can’t afford the installation costs upfront, you can get the installation paid for through the government’s Green Deal finance scheme.
 You simply pay the amount back through payments on your energy bills, which should never exceed how much money you’re saving by using the technology.
 This means that the solar PV installation should never cost you more money than you would be spending on your bill anyway.
-Applications are now open for the scheme, with successful applicants being able to carry out work from the 28th January 2013.
-For more information visit our Green Deal section.
+Applications are now open for the scheme, and if you’d like to combine a Green Deal with the Pay-as-you-generate Feed-In Tariff scheme you can now do this too – for more information on all things Green Deal visit our Green Deal pages.

 The maintenance required for solar PV systems is generally small – you’ll need to make sure the panels stay fairly clean, and look out for any trees beginning to overshadow the panels.
 If the panels are angled the rain should clean them adequately – alternatively, you can clean the panels as you would clean windows.
 Some window cleaning companies offer a specialist service.
 Typically the system has a guarantee lasting for its lifetime of 20-25 years depending on the make and manufacturer.
 During the life of the system you may have to replace the inverter at a cost of £500, but your savings will be far greater than this and so will cover it comfortably.

 A typical 3kWp system can generate around 50% of a household’s electricity needs, equal to around £140 in bill savings.
 Under the FIT scheme you can also be paid for every unit of electricity you generate (the Generation Tariff) and every unit you don’t use and export back to the National Grid (the Export Tariff), currently estimated to be 50-75% of the electricity you generate using the system.
-The Generation Tariff is currently set at 15.44p/kWh, paying the average household £370.
-The export tariff is currently set at 4.5p/kWh, paying the average household £50 a year.
+The Generation Tariff is currently set at 14.90p/kWh for installations in houses that are EPC rated as D or above pre-installation, paying the average household £370.
+The export tariff is currently set at 4.64p/kWh, paying the average household £50 a year.
 This adds up to £560 a year, with the average system paying for itself in 10 years and making £5,000 profit over its lifetime of 20-25 years including all installation and maintenance costs.
 For more information on the FIT tariff visit our FIT pages here.

 - What guarantees do solar PV panels come with?